 The differences in materials and production cause differences in appearance between each type of solar panel:

-Monocrystalline solar panels: the most efficient option
+Monocrystalline solar panels: black

 If you see a solar panel with black cells, it’s most likely a monocrystalline panel.
 These cells appear black because of how light interacts with the pure silicon crystal.